Fortnox logo

 Purchase orders

-If the module "Lager+" is used in Fortnox it is possible to handle purchase orders in the integration.
+If the module Fortnox Lager is used in Fortnox it is possible to handle purchase orders in the integration.
 The WMS will pull purchase orders in status "sent" where the purchase type is "warehouse".
+NB: status is known in the API as purchaseOrderState.

-Note: if the integration keys generated for an existing integration were created before the "Lager+" module was activated new keys will need to be generated.
+Note: if the integration keys generated for an existing integration were created before the Fortnox Lager module was activated new keys will need to be generated.
 This is because the integration keys that were generated before the module was activated does not have permission to access the purchase orders using the API.

 Ongoing WMS pulls the following information for the purchase order: